Prathamwate/Tic_Tac_Toe/README.md

 ### Project Summery

 * This is a Java-based Tic-Tac-Toe game.
 It's a text-based, 2-player game running in an IDE console environment.
+* Player also put there name in game and choose there favourite color for more entertainment and fun.
 * I have used concepts like Function variables, input and output switch-case statements, conditionals, and loops in detail, as well as the concept of the java Swing.
 * Tech stack used: Core Java